Value-State Gated Attention for Mitigating Extreme-Token Phenomena in Transformers: Introduction

 More specifically, we introduce a learnable, value-state dependent gate to modulate the output of the attention head.
 The core of our approach lies in making the gate's behavior a reactive function of the value state itself, establishing a direct regulatory pathway that allows the model to suppress a token's contribution based on its emergent value representation.
 This design establishes a feedback control system for mitigating extreme-token phenomena.
 When the optimization process begins to induce a value-state drain, our gate, being directly dependent on this state, learns to close.
 By closing, the gate severs the gradient flow that drives the value drains.
 By decoupling high attention from the pressure to suppress value norms, VGA breaks the mutual reinforcement cycle at its core, thereby preventing the formation of extreme-token phenomena.

 In this paper, we introduce VGA---a simple dedicated and stable architectural mechanism for efficient performing of `no-op' attention, resolving an inherent optimization conflict in the standard attention, and provide a comprehensive analysis of its theoretical underpinnings.
-Our empirical validation demonstrates that VGA significantly mitigates the formation of attention sinks and stabilizes value-state norms, leading to improved performance, robust quantization fidelity, and enhanced model interpretability.
+Our empirical validation demonstrates that VGA significantly mitigates the formation of attention sinks and stabilizes value-state norms.
+This results in improved performance, robust quantization fidelity, and enhanced model interpretability, while also enabling the rectification of pre-existing pathologies in fine-tuning scenarios.
 VGA is intentionally designed to be orthogonal to the attention score computation.
 By functioning as a lightweight, additive gate on the output, it leaves the capabilities of the attention mechanism intact.
 This architectural separation makes VGA a general and minimally invasive enhancement, readily applicable to any Transformer-based model.